 Elvis!!!
 Ann-Margret!!!
-The Making of VIVA LAS VEGAS (1964)
+The 60th Anniversary Of VIVA LAS VEGAS!

 During the 1960s Elvis Presley made a lot of forgettable movies.
 That said, one of Presley’s most memorable films was the 1964 classic musical Viva Las Vegas, co-starring Ann-Margret.
+Cinema Scholars celebrates this iconic film’s 60th anniversary with a deep dive retrospective into its production, filming, and legacy.

 ‘Bye Bye Birdie’ Sets the Stage